VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Discussion

+\Figure \ref{fig:example_poor_vo} shows a situation from FSC experiment where the robot crosses a large puddle.
+VILENS-VI tracks the features on the standing water, causing drift on the $xy$-plane.
+Instead, VILENS-VIK maintains a better pose estimate by relying on leg odometry with the bias estimation.

-\subsubsection{Timing Analysis}
+\subsection{Timing Analysis}

-An important consideration in multi-sensor fusion algorithm is computation time, which generally increases with the number of input sensors.
+An important consideration in multisensor fusion algorithm is computation time, which generally increases with the number of input sensors.

 Table \ref{tab:timing} shows a summary of the computation time for the components of VILENS.
+The timing tests were performed on a laptop equipped with an Intel E-2186M processor (6 cores/12 threads @ \SI{2.9}{\giga\hertz} base frequency) and 16 GB of RAM.
 A key benefit of using this type of factor-graph based approach is that the lightweight visual and point cloud features allow for accurate, low latency state estimation at relatively low computational expense.
 This also allows more expensive modalities, such as ICP, to run at lower frequency.
 This saves computation and preserves the benefits of low-drift ICP state estimation.

-Table \ref{tab:output-timing} highlights the three different types of outputs from the VILENS system, with differing levels of latency and accuracy for different purposes. \Figure \ref{fig:vilens-prop-vs-optimized} shows how the high frequency forward propagated estimate closely matches Vicon ground truth.
-This is important in some applications to capture the high frequency behavior of the robot between optimizations.
+Table \ref{tab:output-timing} highlights the three different types of outputs from the VILENS system, with differing levels of latency and accuracy for different purposes. \Figure \ref{fig:vilens-prop-vs-optimized} shows how the high-frequency forward propagated estimate closely matches Vicon ground truth.
+This is important in some applications to capture the high-frequency behavior of the robot between optimizations.